-Diuretic (Makes-you-pee, mutravirechana, mutra virechaneeya) Foods & Herbs List: An Ayurveda Perspective
+Diuretic (Makes-you-pee, mutravirechana, mutra virechaneeya) - Foods & Herbs List

 AYURVEDIC PERSPECTIVE ON DIURETICHerbs that promote urine formation, thereby flushing the kidneys and urinary tract while eliminating any excess water retention.
 As diuretics reduce water retention, they are often used to reduce blood pressure.